 What is aortic valve stenosis (AS)?

 Aortic stenosis is one of the most common and most serious valve disease problems.
 Aortic stenosis is a narrowing of the aortic valve opening.
-Aortic stenosis restricts the blood flow from the left atrium to the aorta and may also affect the pressure in the left ventricle.
+Aortic stenosis restricts the blood flow from the left ventricle to the aorta and may also affect the pressure in the left atrium.
 Although some people have AS as a result of a congenital heart defect, this condition more commonly develops during aging as calcium or scarring damages the valve and restricts the amount of blood flowing through the valve.

 Does aortic stenosis always produce symptoms?